Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>How to create a new Array based on the given Array?</summary>
+<summary>How to create a new changed Array based on the given Array?</summary>

 - returns a new array
 ```JavaScript